 There’s no guaranteed way of how to win credit card disputes, but understanding the process may help your odds.

 Know the difference between “billing errors” and “disputes of quality.”
-It’s very important to understand that these are two totally different things and there are different credit card dispute rights for each.
+Understand that these are two totally different things and you have different rights for each.
 First, let’s talk about billing errors…

 Dispute Rules For “Billing Errors”

 The Fair Credit Billing Act (FCBA) applies to the following “billing errors” on credit cards:

 - Unauthorized charges.
 (Sidenote: Federal law 15 U.S.C. § 1643 limits a cardholder’s liability to a maximum of $50 for unauthorized charges.
 That being said, most reputable credit card companies will waive that $50 and give you zero fraud liability.)

 - Charges for goods and services you didn’t accept or weren’t delivered as agreed upon.

 - Charges that have the incorrect amount or date.

 - Charges incurred when payments/credits are not properly posted to your account – i.e. If you return an item and the credit never shows up on your account.

 - Charges in which you ask for an explanation or written proof of purchase, along with a claimed error or request for clarification.